Stinger Spiritborn Endgame Build Guide

 - Xal - For extra defense

-- Ohm - War Cry provides a substantial damage buff
+- Ohm - War Cry provides a damage buff

 - Wat - It's a good combo to trigger the cheap Decrepify to then trigger another rune with Xol